The Pirogue: Production

 The screenplay was written by Eric Névé.
 It was shot on location in Dakar, Senegal, and in the Atlantic Ocean off the coast of Mauritania.
 The cast includes several professional actors, as well as non-professional actors who were recruited from the local Senegalese communities.
-The film was produced by Les Films du Crocodile, Studio 37, France 3 Cinéma, and Arte France Cinéma, with the support of the French National Centre for Cinema and the Moving Image (CNC) with a budget of approximately €3.6 million.
 The film premiered at the Cannes Film Festival in May 2012 and was subsequently released in France and other countries.
 It was well-received by critics and audiences, and it won several awards at international film festivals.